sohailanwaralmani74/utility-tools/gif-to-webp.md

 <p>Use our <strong>GIF to WebP converter</strong> to quickly transform your GIF images into modern WebP format.
 Animated GIFs will convert only the first frame, producing a static WebP image with reduced file size and high quality.</p>

 <h2>Why Convert GIF to WebP?</h2>
-<p>WebP is a modern image format providing superior compression and quality compared to GIF.
-Converting <strong>GIF to WebP</strong> reduces file size for faster web performance while preserving image clarity.</p>
+<p>Webp is a modern image format providing superior compression and quality compared to GIF.
+Converting <strong>GIF to Webp</strong> reduces file size for faster web performance while preserving image clarity.</p>

-<h2>How to Convert GIF to WebP</h2>
+<h2>How to Convert GIF to Webp</h2>
 <ol>
 <li>Click <strong>Upload GIF</strong> and select your GIF file.</li>
 <li>Click <strong>Convert</strong> to generate a WebP image.</li>